pagkly/Zed/Investopedia3/How the Wilcoxon Test Is Used.md

 ## The Basics of the Wilcoxon Test

 The Rank Sum and Signed Rank tests were both proposed by American statistician Frank Wilcoxon in a groundbreaking research paper published in 1945.
-The tests laid the foundation for [hypothesis testing](https://www.investopedia.com/terms/h/hypothesistesting.asp) of [nonparametric statistics](https://www.investopedia.com/terms/n/nonparametric-statistics.asp), which are used for population data that can be ranked but do not have numerical values, such as customer satisfaction or music reviews.
+The tests laid the foundation for [[hypothesis testing]](https://www.investopedia.com/terms/h/hypothesistesting.asp) of [[nonparametric statistics]](https://www.investopedia.com/terms/n/nonparametric-statistics.asp), which are used for population data that can be ranked but do not have numerical values, such as customer satisfaction or music reviews.
 Nonparametric distributions do not have parameters and cannot be defined by an equation as parametric distributions can.

 The types of questions that the Wilcoxon Test can help us answer include things like: